astronomer/docs/learn/airflow-dbt.md

 :::info

 The DbtTaskGroup class populates an Airflow task group with Airflow tasks created from dbt models inside of a normal DAG.
-To directly define a full DAG containing only dbt models use the `DbtDag` class, as shown in the [Astro dbt provider documentation](https://astronomer.github.io/astronomer-cosmos/dbt/usage.html#full-dag).
+To directly define a full DAG containing only dbt models use the `DbtDag` class, as shown in the [Cosmos documentation](https://astronomer.github.io/astronomer-cosmos/dbt/usage.html#full-dag).

 :::

 ## Alternative ways to run dbt Core with Airflow

-While using the Astro dbt provider is recommended, there are several other ways to run dbt Core with Airflow.
+While using Cosmos is recommended, there are several other ways to run dbt Core with Airflow.

 ### Using the BashOperator